tokrzhv/laravel_test_redis_api/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
-5. Copy the `.env.example` file to `.env` and update the database credentials.
+3. Copy the `.env.example` file to `.env` and update the database credentials.
-6. Run Docker Compose to set up the containers `docker-compose up -d`
+4. Run Docker Compose to set up the containers `docker-compose up -d`
-7. Install PHP dependencies docker-compose exec app composer install
+5. Install PHP dependencies `docker-compose exec app composer install`
-7. Connect to a shell terminal inside a docker container `docker exec -it app bash`
-8. Run `docker-compose exec app php artisan key:generate php artisan key:generate` to generate an application key.
+6. Run `docker-compose exec app php artisan key:generate php artisan key:generate` to generate an application key.
-9. Run `docker-compose exec app php artisan key:generate php artisan migrate --seed` to run the database tables and seeders.
+7. Run `docker-compose exec app php artisan key:generate php artisan migrate --seed` to run the database tables and seeders.
-10. Access the Laravel application at http://localhost:8876/.
+8. Access the Laravel application at http://localhost:8876/.

 ### Launching